 Step 3 – Draw the Wing

-In the middle/top of the body draw the wing with some clumps on it’s end (similar to the tail) to give a hint of the feathers.
+In the middle/top of the body draw the wing with some splits on it’s end (similar to the tail) to give a hint of the feathers.

-Erase the part of the body outline overlapped by the feathers.
+Erase the part of the body outline overlapped by the feathers when adding them.

 Step 4 – Draw the Eye & Nostril

 Towards the bottom/front side of the head (near the bill) draw the eye.
-As this is a cartoon looking duck make the eye quite large shaped somewhat like an oval but with an almost flat bottom.
+As this is a cartoon looking duck make the eye quite large and make it’s shape somewhat like an upside down letter “U” with a light curve at it’s bottom.

 Inside the eye draw the iris shapes almost exactly like the outline of the eye but smaller.
-Also inside the eye overlapping the iris draw a small oval highlight (light reflecting from the eye).
+Overlapping the iris add a small oval highlight (light reflecting from the eye).